SJTU-IPADS/HEDB/README.md

 #### Q3: Supporting TPC-C?

 The released code of HEDB is built on PostgreSQL.
 Its current record/replay supports the TPC-H benchmark only.
 We encourage future research to overcome this challenge posed by non-determinism when running TPC-C atop HEDB.
-We believe your excellent work will also be published and known to the industry.
+We believe your excellent work will also be published and known to the industry!

 ### Anecdote